 Two ‘Tramper’ mobility scooters are also available to hire as part of the South West Countryside Mobility Scheme.
 Please see the Countryside Mobility Scheme page for details of how to join and membership fees.

 Please contact the Rangers before booking if you would like advice on which would be most suitable for your use.
 Maximum weight 159kg / 25 stone.

 Fishing – A platform to enable people in wheelchairs to fish is located on the Moors Lake.
 At times of particularly high water, this platform may be submerged.

 Moors Valley Railway – Seats on the railway carriages must be straddled.
-Staff are on hand to assist someone in and out of a railway carriage.
-Please speak to the railway direct to find out about the suitability of the carriages (01425 471415) but unfortunately the railway cannot accommodate a wheelchair.
+Rangers are on hand to assist someone in and out of a railway carriage.
+Please speak to the railway direct to find out about the suitability of the carriages (01425 471415) but unfortunately, the railway cannot accommodate a wheelchair.
 Steam locomotives emit smoke, steam and ash and also have loud whistles.